New Graduate Student Survival Page

 - have your paycheck deposited directly into your bank account.
 If you choose to have your check direct-deposited, you must attach a voided check to the form.

 Paydays are alternate Fridays.
-The first payday for the upcoming semester is listed above.
 In order to receive a paycheck on the first payday, your contract must be processed at least 7 business days prior to this date.

 In most cases, your research advisor is also your academic advisor, however, if your research advisor is not a regular faculty member in your major department, you will be assigned an academic advisor from the regular faculty members in your major department.